shenwei356/csvtk/doc/docs/usage.md

 Flags:
   -h, --help               help for spread
-  -k, --key string         field of keys. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect
+  -k, --key string         field of the key. e.g -k 1 or -k columnA
-                           columnA
-      --na string          content for filling NA data -s, --separater string   separater for values that share the same key (default "; ") -v, --value string       field of values. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect columnA
+      --na string          content for filling NA data -s, --separater string   separater for values that share the same key (default "; ") -v, --value string       field of the value. e.g -v 1 or -v columnA

 ```